 xiii.
 If either party appeals under subsections x or xi above, the other party will be advised of the outcome.

-Upon a finding of a breach of the Sexual Violence Policy, the Vice-Provost (Student Affairs) may impose one or more of the penalties available under the Judicial Committee's Terms of Reference, as amended from time to time.
+Upon a finding of a breach of the Sexual Violence Policy, the Vice-Provost (Student Affairs) may impose one or more of the penalties available under the Policy on Non-Academic Misconduct, as amended from time to time.
 These include but are not limited to:

 b.
 Non-academic Probation